ruben4447/ts-aqaVirtualMachine/README.md

 # ts-aqaVirtualMachine
-Virtual machine based on the AQA instruction set and assembly language
+Virtual machine based on the AQA instruction set and assembly language (model: `AQA ARM`).

+There is also support for additional processor types.

 ## Main Features
 - **AQA Assembly code compiler** - able to write AQA assembly code and compile this into machine code